Gnomeek/advent_of_code_2025/README.md

 This repo is used to store my `Python` solutions for [Advent of Code 2025](https://adventofcode.com/2025).

-This repo is grouped by day, each day folder contains a sample input and the solver.
+This repo is grouped by day, every folder contains a sample input and solver.
+Solver is written in vanilla `Python` without dependencies except stdlib.

+Run testcase by `cd dayn; python3 main.py test`

+Run solver on real input by `cd dayn; python3 main.py`

 The real input for each day is added in `.gitignore` on purpose.